kundajelab/TF-Atlas/pipeline/reports/README.md

 Note that before running this notebook, `tfmodisco_hit_scoring.py` must be run.

+### `submotif_clustering.ipynb`
+From the set of TF-MoDISco motifs, this notebook will visualize the subclustering structure of submotifs within the motifs themselves.

+This notebook requires:
+- TF-MoDISco result HDF5
+- Importance scores HDF5 (same format as above)
+- Optional path to directory where results of notebook are stored:
+	- HDF5 of all motif subclusters (the PFM, CWM, hypothetical CWM, and trimmed hypothetical CWM of each sub-motif for each motif), and the transformed submotif embeddings for each motif
+	- Plotted images of the trimmed hypothetical CWM of each submotif
+	- Plotted images of UMAPs showing the embeddings of the submotifs

 ### `cluster_motif_hits_and_peaks.ipynb`
-From the set of TF-MoDISco motifs and the motif hits in peaks, this notebook will visualize:
+From the set of TF-MoDISco motifs and the motif hits in peaks, this notebook will visualize the clustering of peak embeddings based on which peaks contain which motifs
-- Subclustering structure within motifs themselves
-- Clustering of peak embeddings based on which peaks contain which motifs

 This notebook requires:
 - TF-MoDISco result HDF5
-- Importance scores HDF5 (same format as above)
 - Path to motif hits table (e.g. the output of `tfmodisco_hit_scoring.py` or the filtered table output by `summarize_motif_hits.ipynb`)
 - Set of all peaks as a single BED file in ENCODE NarrowPeak format
 	- This needs to be the exact same peak file that was used to call the TF-MoDISco hit scoring algorithm